 I finished the cheesecake off with an eggnog whipped cream topping.
 It’s made with confectioners’ sugar, eggnog, heavy cream, nutmeg, and mascarpone cheese.

-Mix the mascarpone with confectioners’sugar and eggnog until it well combined and smooth.
+Mix the mascarpone with confectioners’sugar and eggnog until it is well combined and smooth.
 Then whip the heavy cream to soft peaks and fold it into the mascarpone mixture.

 I like to dust the nutmeg over the topping once it’s on the cheesecake but you could just mix it right in.

-If you want to be able to pipe the topping like I did in the photos, you’ll need to whip the heavy cream to stiff peaks before adding it to the mascarpone mixture.
+If you want to be able to pipe the topping as I did in the photos, you’ll need to whip the heavy cream to stiff peaks before adding it to the mascarpone mixture.
 This will make the topping a tad more sturdy.